Workplace revenge

-Workplace revenge refers to the general action of purposeful retaliation within the workplace in an attempt to seek silence the victim and avoid accountability.
+Workplace revenge, or workplace retaliation, refers to the general action of purposeful retaliation within the workplace.
+Retaliation often involves a power imbalance; the retaliator is usually someone with more power in the workplace than the victim, and retaliation may be done to silence the victim so the retaliator can avoid accountability for workplace bullying, workplace harassment, or other misbehaviors in the workplace.
+Retaliation, legally, refers to actions taken as punishment for legally permitted behaviors: disciplinary actions taken by employers in reaction to behaviors that are counter to applicable laws or to established institutional policies are permitted as part of the employer's ability to control the work environment.

-Retaliation: work related vs. social
+Retaliation: work-related vs. social

-Acts of retaliation within an organization can be categorized in two ways: work related retaliation and social retaliation.
+Acts of retaliation within an organization can be categorized in two ways: work-related retaliation and social retaliation.
 "Work retaliation victimization involves adverse work-related actions that have the purpose or effect of negatively altering the target’s job and that are intended by the instigator or perceived by the target to be a reprisal for the target’s behavior."
 This categorization of workplace revenge concerns work-related actions that are often tangible, formal, and documented in employment records.
 Examples include termination, demotion, poor performance appraisal, and cutting hours.
-These are actions by which a victim may feel the need to seek justice.

 On the other hand, "social retaliation victimization involves antisocial behaviors that have the purpose or effect of negatively altering the target’s interpersonal relations with other organizational members and that are intended by the instigator or perceived by the target to be a reprisal for the target’s behavior."
 This type of retaliatory action refers to behaviors between members of an organization, both verbal and nonverbal, that often go undocumented.
 Examples of this type include harassment, insulting, blame, threats, or the "silent treatment."
 These acts of workplace revenge have the purpose of negatively altering the victim's interpersonal relations with other organizational members as well as potentially affecting work productivity.

 Retaliation as a form of justice

-In an attempt to seek justice as a response to what is perceived as an unfair act, an employee will often seek justice.
-The concept of justice has been defined in three categories of justice:
+An employee might seek justice in response to workplace revenge.
+The concept of organizational justice has been defined in three categories: